SQL Interview Questions

 Stored Procedures are created to perform one or more DML operations on databases.
 It is nothing but a group of SQL statements that accepts some input in the form of parameters and performs some task and may or may not return a value.
-For more details please refer what is Stored procedures in SQL article.
+For more details please refer to our Stored procedures in the SQL article.

 Set Operations in SQL eliminate duplicate tuples and can be applied only to the relations which are union compatible.
 Set Operations available in SQL are :

 - Set Intersection